alexanderdean/arduino-temp-tracker/README.md

 ![console] [console]

 Great - the sketch is working and sending temperature information to SnowPlow!
-My study is a bit chilly - I need to turn up the central heating.

 ### 3.5 Final steps